 Taipei, Jan.
 10 (CNA) Most Taiwanese scholars believe that there is only a slight chance that Taiwan's President Ma Ying-jeou

 will meet his Chinese counterpart Xi Jinping this year, although there are opportunities for such a meeting to occur.
 The idea was expressed at a conference held by the Taiwan Competitiveness Forum at the Legislative Yuan Friday.
 At the forum, scholars joined in a review of cross-Taiwan Strait relations in 2013.
 Chang Ya-chung, a National Taiwan University politics professor, said that as long as the two sides insist on their separate stance on sovereignty issues, no breakthrough would be achieved on beginning cross-strait political dialogues in 2014 and establishing a military confidence building mechanism.
 Chang added that under Ma's three conditions for meeting with Xi, which are the need by the nation, support from Taiwan's people, and maintenance of national dignity, it is relatively difficult to promote a meeting between Ma and Xi.
 Other scholars at the forum echoed his views.
-However, Chang said an expected meeting between Taiwan's Mainland Affairs Council Minister Wang Yu-chi
+However, Chang said an expected meeting between Taiwan's Mainland Affairs Council Minister Wang Yu-chi and China

 's "one China